MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 # Windows Application Development - Best Practices

+The release of Windows 11 introduces a number of new features and patterns that improve end-user experience.
+The best practices in this document have been provided directly by members of the Windows development platform product teams in an effort to help you build great Windows apps.
+Following these best practices will help you reach and delight the ~1.5 billion diverse PC users around the world.

-This document provides best practices for building great Windows apps optimized to delight the ~1.5 billion diverse PC users around the world.
-These best practices apply to all forms of Windows application development.
+Unless otherwise noted, the best practices in this guide apply to all versions of Windows, and all forms of Windows application development.

 > [!NOTE]
-> This is a sparse draft that still needs a significant amount of editorial refinement.
-As the draft content stabilizes in the Word doc, content partners will begin importing that information into this doc, where customer-facing copy will be drafted and finalized.
+> This draft is under construction.
+Editorial objectives: engaging readers with tight actionable copy, minimizing business-speak, consistent tone, formatting, and scope between sections, referring to the reader directly ("you", not "developers"), (possibly) publishing something "good enough" asap to capture feedback and iterate leading up to build.

 ## User Experience (UX)